kevinli-webbertech/kevinli-webbertech.github.io/blog/md/courses/data_visualization/data_visualization_intro.md

 5. **Collaborative Data Science and ML Ops**:

-- Databricks enables data scientists and data enghttps://en.wikipedia.org/wiki/Data_and_information_visualization
+- Databricks enables data scientists and data engineering.

 - Databricks SQL is a fully managed service designed for running fast, interactive SQL queries on large datasets.
 It supports Delta Lake tables and provides a robust SQL interface for business analysts and data scientists.